Skip to main content

 12

-Drive from Marpha to Pokhara
+Marpha – Pokhara

 Today, we will have to drive for about 6-7 hours to reach Pokhara.
 A scenic drive through the Kali Gandaki Gorge, passing Jomsom, Tatopani (hot springs), and lush valleys before reaching Pokhara.
 Overnight at a hotel in Pokhara.

-Drive from Marpha to Pokhara
+Marpha – Pokhara

 Today, we will have to drive for about 6-7 hours to reach Pokhara.
 A scenic drive through the Kali Gandaki Gorge, passing Jomsom, Tatopani (hot springs), and lush valleys before reaching Pokhara.
 Overnight at a hotel in Pokhara.